ftranminh/Esisar_MA121_HA_lean_2023/README.md

    - 1st time we use a proof assistant to teach maths
    - students globally appreciated it (feedback, autonomy, playful)
    - some of them think it helped them with maths
-   - found the Lean syntax difficult (they also tended to attribute their shortcomings in maths to a programming difficulties)
+   - most of them found the Lean syntax difficult (they also tended to attribute their shortcomings in maths to a programming difficulties)
-   - found the Lean error messages helpless
+   - many of them found the Lean error messages helpless